Abrahm DeVine

-Abrahm David DeVine (born September 3, 1996) is an American swimmer from Seattle.
-He currently represents the LA Current which is part of the International Swimming League.
-His first international competition was in the men's 200 metre Individual Medley (IM) event at the 2017 World Aquatics Championships held in Budapest, Hungary.
-In 2017, as a member of the U.S. FINA World Championships team he finished tenth in the 200 IM.
-In his junior season at Stanford he became a National Collegiate Athletic Association (NCAA) champion in the 400 IM, he was named the Pac-12 Conference Swimmer of the Year.
-In 2018, DeVine placed second in the 200 IM at U.S. Summer Nationals, which qualified him for the Pan Pacific Swimming Championships In Tokyo, Japan, where he finished fifth.
+Abrahm David DeVine (born September 3, 1996) is an American former competitive swimmer from Seattle.
+He currently represents the LA Current, which is part of the International Swimming League.
+His first international competition was in the men's 200 metre Individual Medley (IM) event at the 2017 World Aquatics Championships held in Budapest.
+As of June 2019, DeVine has been with International Swimming League's DC Trident.
+In 2018, he came out as gay, making him one of "very few openly gay swimmers competing on the elite level."